-This pea and avocado pesto has a distinctively light and fresh flavour.
-Vegan and ready within minutes, it’s perfect when served as a dip, a spread or a creamy pasta sauce!
+This vegan, oil-free pea and avocado pesto has a light and fresh flavour.
+Ready within minutes and made from simple ingredients, it’s also super versatile: serve it as a dip, spread or creamy pasta sauce!

-Because I could talk about pesto for hours.
-It’s so easy to put together.
-In terms of equipment, all you need is a blender or a food processor.
-I have numerous go-to recipes, and this one’s a long-time favourite for many reasons.
-The avocado, of course, acts as the perfect creamy base.
-The over flavour is memorable, with the peas bringing in an earthy undertone and the nutritional yeast adding a hint of cheesiness.
+he avocado, of course, acts as the perfect creamy base in the absence of refined oils.
+The over flavour is memorable, with the peas bringing in some freshness and the nutritional yeast adding a hint of cheesiness.
 And of course, no pesto recipe would be complete without a handful of fresh basil.
 It’s a classic, but with a bit of a twist.

-I also kept this free from oil and nuts.
-As is often the case with ‘healthier’ recipes, this does not taste exactly like your conventional store-brought pesto.
-But it has many of its own merits: it’s super refreshing, vibrant and leaves you feeling energised as opposed to sluggish.
-And I’m sure I’m not the only one who thinks that homemade sauces always taste better, especially when served straight away with a favourite dish.
-I mean, preparing something with love and care always makes you appreciate it much more!
+This is an oil and nut-free pesto and as is often the case with ‘healthier’ recipes, it does not taste exactly like your conventional store-brought pesto.
+Nonetheless, the flavour of this avocado pesto is incredibly fresh and it leaves you feeling energised, as opposed to sluggish.
+Plus I’m sure I’m not the only one who thinks that homemade sauces always taste better, especially when served straight away with a favourite dish.
+Preparing something with love and care always makes you appreciate it much more!

 Once you make it, this avocado pesto has a variety of uses.
 Here, I used pesto pasta as an example because this is often a go-to for many people as an uncomplicated, yet nourishing meal.
 But you can also: